 We love those bean-shaped blood filters because they do so much for you!

-Though they may not be the most glamorous organs in the body, there are several reasons why you should appreciate your kidneys and the difficult job they do.
+Kidneys aren’t the most glamorous organs in the body.
+But, there are several reasons why you should appreciate your kidneys and the difficult job they do.

-Each one about the size of a fist, these bean-shaped urinary system organs sit opposite each other, just below the rib cage, against the back muscles, on the left and right sides of the body.
+These bean-shaped urinary system organs sit opposite each other, each one about the size of a fist.
+They sit just below the rib cage, against the back muscles, on the left and right sides of the body.

 The kidney’s most important job is filtering blood to remove waste and extra water.
 Each kidney contains over a million functioning units called nephrons.
 Nephrons give the kidneys their filtering abilities.
 Healthy kidneys filter almost a half-a-cup of blood every minute.
 What is left over after the filtration process is urine which flows from the kidneys to the bladder where it is stored until excretion.